Jordan Bos

-Jordan Jacob Bos (born 29 October 2002) is an Australian professional soccer player who plays as a left back for Dutch Eredivisie side Feyenoord and the Australia national team.
+Jordan Jacob Bos (born 29 October 2002) is an Australian professional soccer player who plays as a left back for Eredivisie side Feyenoord and the Australia national team.

 Early life

 Bos grew up in the Melbourne suburb of Point Cook and played junior football for Hoppers Crossing SC.
-He went to secondary school at the Point Cook campus of Emmanuel College.
-He is of Dutch descent, and is the older brother of Mainz 05 player Kasey Bos.
+He went to primary school at Lumen Christi Catholic Primary School in Point Cook and secondary school at the Point Cook campus of Emmanuel College.
+He is of Dutch descent, and is the older brother of Excelsior Rotterdam player Kasey Bos.

 Club career

 Melbourne City

 In September 2021, Bos signed his first professional contract with Melbourne City on a three-year deal.
 Bos made his first-team debut for City on 27 November 2021 as a substitute in a 2–2 draw to Adelaide United at Coopers Stadium.
 He scored his first professional goal on 6 April 2022, opening the score in a 4–0 win over Sydney FC.
 Bos was a part of Melbourne City's campaign in the 2021–22 season and 2022–23 season, where he claimed two A-League Men’s Premierships in 50 appearances, including three goals and six assists, for the club.